Uterus Abnormalities During Pregnancy

 The extent of your abnormality dictates the degree of complication.
-Following may happen:
+The following things may happen:

-- Miscarriage – Certain uterus abnormalities such as septate uterus may cause miscarriage.
+- Miscarriage – Certain uterus abnormalities such as septate uterus may cause miscarriages.

-- Early labour – In conditions where the uterus is not big enough to hold a baby, the condition may lead to premature labour.
+- Early labour – In cases where the uterus is not big enough to hold a baby, the condition may lead to premature labour.

-- Caesarean delivery – Where the uterus is of unusual shape and it becomes difficult to deliver a baby normally, a C-section may be needed.
+- Caesarean delivery – Where the uterus is of unusual shape, and it becomes difficult to deliver a baby normally, a C-section might be needed.

 - Late miscarriage – A weak cervix resulting from some uterine abnormalities may lead to a late miscarriage.